iridescent-dev/iap-swift-lib/README.md

 }
 ```

-In simple cases, you can rely of the library to provide you with information about past purchases and no specific action is needed to unlock the product, just call `InAppPurchase.finishTransactions()`.
+In simple cases, you can rely on the library to provide you with information about past purchases and no specific action is needed to unlock the product, just call `InAppPurchase.finishTransactions()`.

 The last known state of the user's purchases is stored as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).
 As such, their status is always available to your app, even when offline.
 The `InAppPurchase.hasActivePurchase(for: productId)` method lets you to retrieve the ownership status of a product or subscription.

 For more advanced use cases, implement your own unlocking logic and call `InAppPurchase.finishTransactions()` afterward.

 *Note:* `iapProductPurchased` is emitted when a purchase has been confirmed by Fovea's receipt validator.
-If you have a server, he probably already has been notified of this purchase using the webhook.
+If you have a server, it has probably already been notified of this purchase using the webhook.

 *Tip:* After a successful purchase, you should now see a new transaction in [Fovea's dashboard](https://billing-dashboard.fovea.cc/transactions).